-However, the effect of globalization on the political environment in the US, manifested in economic nationalism, requires one more part to the story: how did these effects impact on the polarization of US voting patterns?
-Autor et al. address this issue by extending their analysis of the "China shock" to an examination of voting patterns across the US.79 Using detailed data on voting in congressional and presidential elections, they report two main results.
-First, while accounting for other determinants of voting patterns, e.g., education, age, white collar etc., due to the dramatic rise in imports from China, voters were less likely to support moderate candidates of either main political party.
+However, the effect of globalization on the political environment in the US, manifested in economic nationalism, requires one more part to the story: how did these effects impact the polarization of US voting patterns?
+Autor et al. address this issue by extending their analysis of the China import shock to an examination of voting patterns across the US.
+79 Using detailed data on voting in congressional and presidential elections, they report two main results.
+First, while accounting for other determinants of voting patterns, e.g., education, age, white collar status etc., due to the dramatic rise in imports from China, voters were less likely to support moderate candidates of either main political party.
 There was a swing to either end of the political spectrum reflecting an increase in polarization in the US political environment.
-Second, in presidential elections, in the districts most exposed to competition from Chinese imports, the "China shock" was reflected in an increase in support for Republican candidates.80 Although there may be other factors that have contributed to the divisiveness of US politics in
+Second, in presidential elections, in the districts most exposed to competition from Chinese imports, the China import shock was reflected in an increase in support for Republican candidates.
+Although other factors may have contributed to the divisiveness of US politics in recent years, these authors have established a clear link between the impact of globalization and political outcomes that ties closely with the "America First" slogan and the targeting of tariffs by President Trump.
+As Autor et al. point out, both presidential candidates explicitly highlighted competition from China in their electoral campaigns, the results here suggesting that the competition from China favored the Republican candidate.
+In a follow-up paper, Autor et al. report results from a counterfactual analysis: if competition from China had not been as strong as it was in certain states that were less vulnerable to Chinese imports, the Democratic candidate might have won the Electoral College vote.
+Between the division and political outcomes and the targeting and the targeting of tariffs by President Trump.
+As Autor et al. point out, both president and the targeting of tariffs by President Trump.
+As Autor et al. point out, both president and the targeting of tariffs by President Trump.
+As Autor et al. point out, both president and the targeting of tariffs by President Trump.
+As Autor et al. point out, both president and the targeting of tariffs by President Trump.
+As Autor et al. point out, both president and the targeting of tariffs by President Trump.
+As Autor et al. point out, both president and the targeting of tariffs by President Trump.
+As Autor et al. point out, both president and targeting of tariffs by President Trump.
+As Autor et al. point out, both president and targeting out the targeting of targeting out the targeting out targeting out